+Population and development growth over the next 20 years will put increasing pressure on air, noise, and light pollution.
 Overall, Olympia's air quality is often better than what federal standards require.
 However, regional impacts to air quality from wildfire smoke are an increasing concern due to climate change.
-This poses a threat to all Olympians, but is particularly harmful to the elderly, children, and other vulnerable members of our community.
-Population and development growth over the next 20 years will put increasing pressure on air, noise, and light pollution.
-We rarely experience days in which older residents and others with health issues are told to stay indoors due to polluted air.
-Stars are still visible in our night sky.
+This poses a threat to all Olympians but is particularly harmful to vulnerable members of our community.